 Day 7: Luxor / Esna – Embarkation

 Luxor, part of the city of Thebes, was an important political and religious center.
-Covering 200 acres of the city's east bank is the Karnak Temple Complex, one of the most important places of worship during the New Kingdom.
-This site is a fusion of stone structures, including an avenue of human-headed sphinxes, grand pylons, and towering obelisks, which experienced various phases of construction and restoration over a nearly 2,000-year period.
+Covering 200 acres of the city's east bank, the Karnak Temple Complex is one of the most important places of worship during the New Kingdom.
+This site, a fusion of stone structures, includes an avenue of human-headed sphinxes, grand pylons, and towering obelisks.
+It experienced various phases of construction and restoration over a nearly 2,000-year period.

 A short drive to Esna brings you to your sailing vessel and home-away-from-home for the following four days.
 After a relaxing lunch, settle into your stateroom and spend time lounging on the sun deck as you watch the peaceful scenery go by.
 Join fellow travelers for dinner this evening.